Course Length: 5 days

 This course is designed for the tooling engineer, tool designer, tool fabricator, or anyone else that has a desire to learn about designing and building molds and fixtures using advanced composite materials.

 In this course the students will learn about tool design techniques that contribute to both dimensional stability and tool longevity.
 After discussing basic concepts in the classroom, the students are encouraged to apply these lessons in the workshop to see for themselves how simple ideas can greatly improve tool quality.

-Molds and fixtures are fabricated in class off of existing master models, patterns, or parts using the latest materials and techniques; much emphasis is placed on using TenCate AmberTool® low temp curing carbon prepreg materials for fabricating molds that can later be post-cured for use at elevated temperatures.
+Molds and fixtures are fabricated in class from existing master models, patterns, or parts using the latest materials and techniques – using Toray/AmberTool® low-temp curing carbon prepreg materials for fabricating molds that can later be post-cured for use at elevated temperatures.